SFC Heather Flores presenting Vietnam Veteran hat to Mr. Barocas in front of an old Huey chopper at the Army Medical Museum in Ft. Sam Houston.

 Local hospitals and orthopedic practices are in need of trained medical assistants who can assist in casting and bracing of orthopedic injuries and diseases.
 You will become the "go to" person.

 The program is at no cost to you.
-But there are the usual travel expenses spending 6 nights away from home and the usual transportation costs to St. Petersburg.
-We will try to help you with these costs through raising funds through your local community resources.
+But there are the usual travel expenses spending a few nights away from home and the usual transportation costs to St. Petersburg or other workshop cities.

 The VOTC is NOT associated with the Veterans Administration in any way.
 You will NOT use any veteran's educational benefits you may have for attending this program.
 We want you to save those benefits for future college attendance as you move up in the orthopedic field.

 The program is being started by Charles Barocas, former Army medic and Vietnam Veteran.
 Forty-six years ago he returned from Vietnam and recieved a big break.
 The Hospital for Joint Diseases in New York City gave him a full scholarship to attend a two year program.
 This changed his life for the next 45 years.
-Now he wants to pay it forward.
+Now he wants to pay it back and started the VOTC.